DKE-Data/agrirouter-api-protobuf-definitions/.github/ISSUE_TEMPLATE/feature_request.md

 A clear and concise description of what you want to happen.

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.
+Does your feature request effect one language, ide, build or protobuf compiler in particular (e.g. change of the maven file)
 **Additional context**
 Add any other context or screenshots about the feature request here.